 - 1.1.1.
 In this document, frequent references are made to terms as model release date, variant, model range, safety equipment, etc. A list of definitions for these terms in the context of this protocol can be found in the Appendix. - 1.1.2.
-With Europe, the market that includes all current Member States of the European Union (currently EU-28) is meant.
+'The market' refers to all current Member States of the European Union (currently EU-28).
 Should the European Union expand to include new member states, Euro NCAP will take the steps necessary to apply all requirements of this protocol (fitment of standard safety equipment, etc.) to the enlarged union as soon as practicable.